kwandrews7/hubot-hangman/README.md

 * Bugfix: Changed unguessed character identifier from `-` to `?`.
 Some words in the WORDNIK api include dashes, this can confuse the game leaving you stuck in an eternal loop.
 Changing the character to a question mark to prevent this from happening in the future. `*`'s and `_`'s have been avoided due to markdown formatting used by many chat client apps.

+### 1.2.0

+* Added `-` as a default guess.
+Many users don't expect a dash to appear in the word and hence never guess special characters.
+* Dash will be given for free.
+* If you guess a `-` it will be treated as a previously guessed letter and will not count against you.
+* If the word contains a dash, it will be shown automatically.